 According to the American Association of Colleges and Universities, 96% of employers rate intercultural skills and 53% rate knowledge of global issues as important considerations when hiring graduates.

-and the interconnectedness of the world and their roles as engaged members of a global community.
+2. reflect upon the interconnectedness of the world and their own roles as engaged members of a global community.

 “This course has had a major effect on my thinking; I have realized that I am a global citizen, and I can have a huge impact on the world around me even though I am a young college student.”

 “The opportunity to create and customize a unique service abroad experience served as an avenue to better myself as well as experience the world.
 I have invented a personal philosophy to always treat each and every person that I come into contact with with the same exultation and elation as the Maasai tribe bestowed upon us.
 Since my return, I have witnessed the effects that my travels have had on my job search and my professional pursuits and would recommend without reservation becoming globally involved in your community.”

 – Erin Wollett, Class of 2015